stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 Bus Stop, Tokyo Polka, etc.), learn new moves, and have fun with us at Dancebreak!
 Additionally, we have intro-courses taught by our members from time to time, [subscribe to our mailing list][dancebreak] to hear about upcoming classes.
-Beginners always welcome :)
+Beginners are always welcome :)

-When/Where: Usually Mondays, 7 - 10 pm in Roble 113 (large gym).
-Times and
+When/Where: Usually Mondays, 7:30 - 10:30 pm in Roble 113 (large gym).
+We have a beginner-friendly lesson from 7:30 - 8:30 followed by a two-hour DJ'd social dance with free pizza!

-locations vary – [join our mailing list][dancebreak] to keep up to date on location, times, and classes!
+Times and locations vary – [join our mailing list][dancebreak] to keep up to date on location, times, and classes!

 Mailing List: https://mailman.stanford.edu/mailman/listinfo/dancebreak